Agency contemplates moving food pantry to Kennebunk Teen Center

-And while the numbers are starting to decline a bit, the organization is looking to introduce some future changes in the way it provides services to their neighbors in need to make the process more efficient.
+And while the numbers are starting to decline, the organization is looking to introduce some future changes in the way it provides services to their neighbors in need to make the process more efficient.

 “We have been very fortunate to have the space at Vinegar Hill Music Theatre, given us in April as a temporary location by Tim Harrington, for the purpose of serving the communities of Kennebunk, Kennebunkport and Arundel during this pandemic and hunger relief crisis,” said Jago.
 “We outgrew our former space and viability at our St. Martha’s location with the changes to curbside pickup and the increased demand.
 While we have been grateful for (St. Martha’s) letting us use their facility for many years, we knew another building was necessary.
 Vinegar Hill supplied that immediate need.”